-- Fuel consumption and CO2 emissions of passenger cars in The Netherlands - Fuel consumption and CO2 emissions of lorries and road tractors in The Netherlands - Fuel consumption and CO2 emissions of delivery vans in The Netherlands
+• Fuel consumption and CO2 emissions of passenger cars in The Netherlands

+- Fuel consumption and CO2 emissions of lorries and road tractors in The Netherlands - Fuel consumption and CO2 emissions of delivery vans in The Netherlands

 The specific fuel consumption of the other vehicle types are still based on the old method.
-In order to directly allocate fuel-consumption-dependent emissions according to road type, ratio factors were determined using the VERSIT model (Lefranc, 1999), see also Section 3.4.1.
+In order to directly allocate fuel-consumptiondependent emissions according to road type, ratio factors were determined using the VERSIT model (Lefranc, 1999), see also Section 3.4.1.
 With these ratio factors, the fuel consumption for the three road types can be derived from the average fuel consumption.

-The emission factors for SO_2 and for heavy metals have been derived from the sulphur and heavy metal content of the motor fuels.
-Table 3.7 shows the fuel quality data for various statistical years for calculating the emissions of SO_2 and lead.
-It is assumed that 75% of the lead leaves the exhaust as air-polluting particulates and that 95% of the sulphur is converted into SO_2 .
+The emission factors for SO2 and for heavy metals have been derived from the sulphur and heavy metal content of the motor fuels.
+Table 3.7 shows the fuel quality data for various statistical years for calculating the emissions of SO2 and lead.
+It is assumed that 75% of the lead leaves the exhaust as air-polluting particulates and that 95% of the sulphur is converted into SO2.
 The amounts of heavy metals in motor fuels are shown in Table 3.6A.
 It is assumed that the content of heavy metals (except lead) is independent of the statistical year.

-Real-world CO2 emission factors for passenger cars and light duty vehicles Real-world CO2 emissions of passenger cars are calculated using a model based on fuel card data (de Ruiter et al, 2019).
+Real-world CO2 emission factors for passenger cars and light duty vehicles

+Real-world CO2 emissions of passenger cars are calculated using a model based on fuel card data (Ruiter et al, 2019).
 This model links for each individual passenger car the fuel type, mass, power (kW), along with a build year dependency of vehicle technology, to the relevant CO2 emissions.
-The power-to-mass ratio only defines vehicles with relatively high and low power, i.e. outside to the 'normal' power range (de Ruiter et al, 2021).
+The power-to-mass ratio only defines vehicles with relatively high and low power, i.e. outside to the 'normal' power range (Ruiter et al, 2021).
 Fuel card data is used to determine the relationship between fuel consumption and fuel type, mass, power and build year, which is then be used for all passenger cars and vans.
-The average power-to-mass contribution is only relevant for petrol and diesel vehicles with 'unusual' power-to-mass ratios.
+The average power-tomass contribution is only relevant for gasoline and diesel vehicles with 'unusual' power-to-mass ratios.
 The dataset upon which this model is based is described by Gijlswijk et al (2020).
-For each individual passenger car or van, the relevant vehicle properties are retrieved from RDW-data based on the license plate number and then used to determine a CO2 emission in g/km per vehicle.
-For vehicles running on alternative fuels (CNG/LNG, LPG or a combination of gas and petrol), the CO2-emissions are first calculated based on the petrol formulas and then converted using a conversion factor.
+The fuel card data and model parameters are updated regularly.
+The most recent dataset on which the current emission factors are based in described in (Steinmetz, Eijk en Ligterink 2024).
+For each individual passenger car or van, the relevant vehicle properties are retrieved from RDW-data based on the license plate number and then used to determine a $CO_2$ emission in g/km per vehicle.
+For vehicles running on alternative fuels (CNG/LNG, LPG or a combination of gas and gasoline), the CO2-emissions are first calculated based on the gasoline formulas and then converted using a conversion factor.
 Fuel usage and CO2 emissions on urban roads are considerably higher than on rural roads and highways.
 Averaged over the categories emissions on rural roads are 63% (+/-8%) and motorways 65% (+/-14%) compared to urban roads.
 For modern vehicles, the following ratios are calculated from real-world measurements (Gijlswijk, Ruiter, Indrajuana, Stelwagen, & Ligterink, 2021).

-Personcars petrol, LPG and CNG
+Personcars gasoline, LPG and CNG

-- $B{LPAB} = 63.3\%$ rural relative to urban - S{LPAB} = 79.0% motorway relative to urban
+- BLPAB = 63.3% rural relative to urban - SLPAB = 79.0% motorway relative to urban